 "I initially trusted this would be an amazing & memorable experience for all of us, which is why I agree to do one promotion not knowing about the disaster that was to come.
 I feel so sorry and badly because this is something I couldn't stand by, although of course if I would have known about the outcome, you would have all known too.
 I hope everyone is safe and back with their families and loved ones,” she wrote, ending with a butterfly and heart emoji.

-After an onslaught of tweets from festival goers and exposés written by former staff it seems the high-profile event — which was co-organized by Ja Rule and promoted by Kendall Jenner, Emily Ratajkowski, and Hailey Baldwin — was doomed from the start.
+After an onslaught of tweets from festival goers and exposés written by former staff, it seems the high-profile event — which was co-organised by Ja Rule and promoted by Kendall Jenner, Emily Ratajkowski, and Hailey Baldwin — was doomed from the start.
 Clearly, Hadid wants to distance herself from this major PR disaster as much as possible.
 It's hard to blame her for that.